aaronsaray/aaronsaray.com/_posts/2016-04-11-are-all-american-ceos-psychopaths.markdown

 tags:
 - business
 ---

-Are all American CEO's psychopaths?
+> Are all American CEO's psychopaths?
 It is a very interesting question - one that I tackled in 2012 when I was finishing my capstone at Cardinal Stritch University.
 Considering I write a lot about business in this blog - and a few years has passed now since I used this paper for credit - I thought I'd "open source" it for those who might have an extra few minutes in their day!
 Hah!

----

 # American CEO Psychopathic Tendencies

-###### Aaron Saray
+**Aaron Saray**
-###### BSM 1-2018, MGT 499 Capstone: Strategic Organizational Leadership
+**BSM 1-2018, MGT 499 Capstone: Strategic Organizational Leadership**
-###### Dr. Tom Lifvendahl, Cardinal Stritch University
+**Dr. Tom Lifvendahl, Cardinal Stritch University**
-###### December 10, 2012
+**December 10, 2012**

 ---